Skip to Content

 Where is the gay area of Bangkok?

-Silom is the OFFICIAL gay area of Bangkok with a less-than-glamorous beginning, starting off as part of a dyke and irrigation system in the 1850s.
-Fast forward to the present where it is now the pulsing heart of the bustling gay district.
+Silom is the OFFICIAL gay area of Bangkok with a less-than-glamorous beginning, starting as part of a dyke and irrigation system in the 1850s.
+Fast forward to the present, where it is now the pulsing heart of the bustling gay district.

 Silom Soi 4 is the main gay street in Bangkok.
 It is packed with gay bars with large outdoor terraces like Balcony, Circus, and Stranger Bar.
 We love it here.
 There's always something happening, every day of the week!

 A few blocks down from Silom Soi 4 is Silom Soi 2.
 This is another gay street full of small gay clubs, dominated by DJ Station.
-Round the back from Silom Soi 2 is another famous gay club called G Bangkok (aka GOD).
+Around the back of Silom Soi 2 is another famous gay club called G Bangkok (aka GOD).
+This is also where you'll find some of the best gay restaurants in Bangkok.

 Bangkok's main gay area are the streets of Silom Soi 4 and Silom Soi 2 where there are lots of gay bars and clubs to enjoy